diamind-studios/web-crawler-equalo/README.md

 # Python Search Engine

+## Source

+The original repo I created for this code lives [here](https://github.com/equalo-official/web-crawler) as a part of a project for my youtube channel.

 ## Warning

 This is a very rough project and is incomplete in the state I have left it.
 I just dug it up from an old hard drive and decided to share the code in case anyone is trying to do something similar.